muehlefeldt/unity-machine-learning/docs/run-log.md

   * Does not seem so.
   * Hyperparameter study needed ->
 * Hyperparameter study with one sensor.
   * Increase the maxStep count in unity to ?
 10k?
 Would mean 2000 actions through the NN.
+Multiple options?
+Is this a hyperparameter?
   * What are the hyperparameters to take a look at?
 * Check code for extended stats in the editor.